rickwest/devsnippets/source/snippets/javascript/index.md

   }).fail(errorFromSecondRequest => console.log(errorFromSecondRequest))
 }).fail(errorFromFirstRequest => console.log(errorFromFirstRequest))
 ```
 As you can see, nested Callbacks can quickly make your code look like a 'pyramid' aka 'Callback Hell'.
 Imagine if we want to retrieve 10 Pokemons!
+Error handling also gets messy as we need to create a handler for every request.

 This is where Promises shine.
 Let's refactor the above: